-Tile adhesives consist of cement, sand, limestone, water, and some performance additives, and are mainly used to bond tiles.
-Cellulose ethers (e.g., HPMC, MHEC) and Redispersible Polymer Powder (RDP) are part of the tile adhesive formulation, and they play an essential role in improving product efficiency and performance.
+The best tile adhesives consist of cement, sand, limestone, water, and some performance additives, and are mainly used to bond tile to adhesive.
+Cellulose ethers (e.g., HPMC, MHEC) and Redispersible Polymer Powder (RDP) are part of the tile adhesives formulation, and they play an essential role in improving product efficiency and performance.

 Cement-based tile adhesives are one of the most extensive applications of our MelaColl™ cellulose ethers and Mikrant™ polymer powder.
 Our products can effectively enhance product adhesion and cohesion, sag resistance, workability, hydrophobicity, and final product consistency.